 You can visit Neville Westwood’s pioneering Citroen in Australia’s capital city Canberra where this hundred-year-old car is on display at the National Museum of Australia.
 Here’s a quick video of Bubsie’s restoration and display.

-(Note: Neville Westwood’s travelling companion for this incredible trip was Greg Davis.
-Davis left the trip after a few months when they both reached the town of Albury in south-eastern Australia)
+(Note: Neville Westwood’s travelling companion for this incredible trip was Greg Davies.
+Greg left the trip after a few months when they both reached the town of Albury in south-eastern Australia)

 * In Titus 2:13, the Apostle Paul writes: “We look forward with hope to that wonderful day when the glory of our great God and Savior, Jesus Christ, will be revealed.”